 Eager to revisit HDM in some shape or form, especially as the series has been around a score of years since I first read the three books (rather less for the two slim spin-offs that appeared subsequently) I looked at Nicholas Tucker’s brief study as a kind of refresher course and to see if it duplicated or complimented Laurie Frost’s encyclopaedic Philip Pullman’s His Dark Materials: The Definitive Guidefirst published by Scholastic in 2006.

-Philip Pullman: Once Upon a Time in the North Engravings by John Lawrence
+Once Upon a Time in the North by Philip Pullman.
+Engravings by John Lawrence.
+David Fickling Books 2008.

 But this is where the comparisons end.
 While Pullman may have been inspired by Leone’s film, his main purpose is to introduce the story of how the young Lee Scoresby gets to meet Iorek Byrnison, a panserbjørne or fighting polar bear, and how they establish an alliance long before they meet Lyra in Northern Lights.
 This novella then is a prequel — unlike the standalone movie — giving us background on Lee and Iorek’s characters and how it is that a cowboy appears to be an accomplished aeronaut in the frozen north.

 Eftsoones out of her hidden cave she called

 That could the stoutest courage have appalled;

 Monstrous misshaped, and all his back was specked